Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 CLASSWORK: Updated the prototype doc to include our current process and changes to the game.
 Started displaying items in shop room.

 HOMEWORK: Finished up shop room's display items.
 Added titles that player can walk over and it will show dialogue explaining the item descriptions.

+### 6/2/23 + weekend

+CLASSWORK: N/A

+HOMEWORK: Update max number of coins dropped by enemies, balanced the number of mags in the machine gun, and fixed the positionof the game over sign on the game over screen.